mgba-emu/mgba/README.md

 	docker run --rm -it -v ${PWD}:/home/mgba/src mgba/windows:w32

-When running the Docker image, this will produce a `build-win32` directory with the build products.
+After starting the Docker container, it will produce a `build-win32` directory with the build products.
 Replace `mgba/windows:w32` with another Docker image for other platforms, which will produce a corresponding other directory.
 The following Docker images available on Docker Hub:

 - mgba/3ds
 - mgba/switch